outdreamer/build-a-cure-1/docs/specific_methods/problem_solving_matching.md

           - matching of information supply & demand (allocate tx history to tx metadata, where it has most value)

 #### VI.
-Solve problem with Conceptual Combination Metadata query (different starting point as IV but using same interface)
+Derive conceptual query & match with structural path (different starting point as V but using same interface)

     - subset of traverse with a combination of Concept Paths & Structure Paths